 Parents considering Harrow for a boy with SEND should discuss their sons’ needs with the Registrar before registering, and provide reports from educational psychologists, medical professionals or other suitably qualified assessors.

 A scholarship is an award for excellence in academic study, the arts or sport.
-For many of our 150 scholars, this award serves primarily as an acknowledgement of their achievements; they have a modest financial award, usually to a value of 5% of the School fees.
+For many of our 150 scholars, this award serves primarily as an acknowledgement of their achievements; they have a modest financial award, using to a value of 5% the School fees.
 For others, a scholarship can also be a route to securing more significant financial support via a means-tested bursary.

 At a certain point in the process, we ask the parents of bursary applicants to complete a confidential statement of financial circumstances, in order for us to establish the level of assistance that may be necessary.
 Some of our bursaries do not require an applicant to win a scholarship, but most have specific criteria that candidates must meet in order to be considered.